Mazarine Treyz, with The Wild Woman’s Guide to Fundraising and The Wild Woman’s Guide to Social Media

 When I first started blogging to build an audience for my book, I read Yaro Starak’s blog.
 He said that the way he got tons of website visitors and built up his traffic was by commenting on 10 blogs per night.
 So in 2010, that is what I did.
 I got tons of traffic and tons of sales when my book came out.

-As of this writing, I have 21,000 monthly readers, 1,100 enewsletter subscribers, 3,000 twitter followers, and 500+ LinkedIn followers.
+As of this writing, I have 31,000 monthly readers, 4,600 enewsletter subscribers, 3,400 twitter followers, and 500+ LinkedIn followers.
 I’ve been asked to speak at conferences, and given webinars to thousands of people.
-I’ve spoken about social media to the City of Austin and many others.
+I’ve gotten government contracts to teach social media to the City of Austin, National SBA Small Business Week, the Oregon SBDC and many others.
 I’d love to teach you how I did it.